SymfonyCasts/doctrine-queries/sfcasts/joins-reduce-queries.md

 [[[ code('83b2d224ff') ]]]

 That's it!
 Try this thing!
 The queries went down to one and the page still works!

+***TIP
+You might notice that not only the number of queries changed on page refresh but also the fortune cookies count for categories.
+Before adding `addSelect('fortuneCookie')` Doctrine executed separate simple queries to count related fortune cookies without considering our search term.
+But after, the ORM knows that data was loaded so it doesn't create new queries, just counts from the join instead.
+***

 If you open the profiler... and view the formatted query... yes!
 It's joining over to `fortune_cookie` and *grabbing* the `fortune_cookie` data at the same time.
 The "N+1" problem is *solved*!